I-2-5-44.Action When Administrative Law Judge Receives Medical Expert's Responses to Interrogatories

-Last Update: 9/28/05 (Transmittal I-2-68)
+Last Update: 8/29/14 (Transmittal I-2-118)

-Mark as exhibits and enter into the record all correspondence between the ALJ and the ME, admissible questions and responses, additional interrogatories and responses, and proffer documents, and include in the hearing decision the rationale for ruling against any objection.
+The ALJ must include the response and any related correspondence in the record as exhibits.
+This includes all correspondence between the ALJ and the ME, admissible questions and responses, additional interrogatories and responses, and proffered documents.
+See HALLEX I-2-7-35.